KaveIO/KaveToolbox/README.md

 --------------

 * Re-running the installer over a pre-existing installation will only install new software and pick up new configuration changes.
+* New software will be installed into versioned directories, to make it easier to track
 * In case of an error during installation the install will stop, to complete an incomplete installation, re-run the installer,
 * To fix some component within a broken installation, delete any installed directories in /opt (or whatever you specified them to be) and re-run the installer, it will only install those parts you either deleted or didn't work the first time.
-* To perform a complete re-install remove relevent directories from /opt, like /opt/root, /opt/kettle etc.
+* To perform a complete re-install remove relevent directories from /opt, like /opt/root, /opt/kettle etc. or add the --clean-before flag to the script
 * To re-install only the core KaveToolbox with any new features, see Updating